 Explore the World of Learning Opportunities through WWU!Studying abroad is one of the most challenging and exciting experiences that every Western Washington University student can benefit from.
 Students are able to acquire skills and knowledge that can impact lifelong career prospects as well as develop a better understanding of the world and one's own culture.
 WWU values diversity and encourages students to understand and participate in different cultures and diverse societies.

-Inform yourself by learning about the country or region where you wish to study.
+Inform yourself by learning about the country/region where you wish to study.
 Look through our resources and returning student evaluations on http://www.studyabroad101.com/ for more information, talk to other students who have gone on study abroad/exchange and check out the web for more information.
 Take a look at our Engagement & Global Learning site which features WWU student blogs.

-Once you have decided on a program, it is best to start the application process EARLY!
+Once you have decided on a program, it is best to start the application process early!
 Deadlines vary depending on the program, start planning a year in advance in order to explore all of your options and to meet the deadlines.
 Two applications are required; one for WWU EdAbroad and one for the program/host institution.
 The WWU EdAbroad application includes an application fee, requires health insurance coverage and a health clearance exam with a doctor.
 Meet with an Education Abroad Peer Advisor if you have questions about the application or the study abroad/exchange process.